Hesperidanthus suffrutescens

-Glaucocarpum is a monotypic plant genus containing the single species Glaucocarpum suffrutescens (syn.
-Hesperidanthus suffrutescens, Schoenocrambe suffrutescens), a rare species of flowering plant in the mustard family known by the common names toad-flax cress, shrubby reed-mustard, Uinta Basin waxfruit and waxfruit mustard.
+Hesperidanthus suffrutescens is a species of flowering plant in the mustard family.
+Its synonyms include Glaucocarpum suffrutescens.
+When placed in the genus Glaucocarpum, it was the only species.
+It is a rare species known by the common names toad-flax cress, shrubby reed-mustard, Uinta Basin waxfruit and waxfruit mustard.
 It is endemic to Utah in the United States, where it is known only from Duchesne and Uintah Counties.
 It is threatened by habitat degradation and destruction.
 It is federally listed as an endangered species of the United States.

 Description

 This is a perennial shrub growing 10 to 35 centimetres tall (when it is not flowering) with multiple erect stems.
 These stems grow from a branched woody caudex.
 The shrub is distinctly caespitose.

 The leaves are lance-shaped or somewhat oval in shape with smooth or slightly toothed edges, the blades measuring up to 2.5 centimetres in length.
 The inflorescence is a raceme of mustard-like flowers.
 Each flower has yellow-green sepals and four yellow petals each measuring about a centimetre long.
 The fruit is a curved silique 1 or 2 centimetres long.